aoculi/react-authentication/README.md

 ## Introduction

 The primary goal of **React Authentication** is to store the JWT accessToken and optional user data returned by the authentication API during the login process.
-By managing these critical pieces of authentication information, this package simplifies the process of guarding certain pages in your React app, ensuring that only authenticated users can access them.
+By managing these critical pieces of authentication information, this package simplifies the process of guarding certain pages in your React app, ensuring that only **authenticated** users with the proper **permissions** can access them.

 ## Installation